- Study Abroad

-MEGAN: What about the future of the industry?
+What about the industry?
 How do you think study abroad and international education will change over the next 10 years?

 My prediction is that the next ten years will bring huge growth in experiential programs abroad, such as internships and volunteering.
 With a tight economy, students are looking for programs that are affordable and that give them an edge in a competitive job market.
 Many students are also looking for programs that allow them to do more than just sit in a classroom; they want a hands-on, authentic experience.
 My hope is that growth in these types of programs will put international education within the reach of students who previously were not able to participate.

-MEGAN: If you could study abroad again, where would you go, and why?
+If you could study abroad, where would you go, and why?

-Lindsay told me "study abroad is for everyone" - and I think she really meant it.
+Lindsay told us "study abroad is for everyone" - and we think she really meant it.
 World Endeavors strives to accommodate a diverse population of students, and achieves this goal by not only offering not only a wide variety of program options, but also customizing new programs to meet students' needs.
 Lindsay's evident optimism for study abroad is truly contagious!